 Comprehensive Overview

 Schubert's genius lay in his ability to capture the essence of human emotion through music.
 His lieder, in particular, are renowned for their exquisite melodies, expressive harmonies, and profound understanding of poetry.
-He set to music the works of great poets such as Goethe, Schiller, and Müller, transforming their words into unforgettable musical experiences.
+Even so, he set to music the works of great poets such as Goethe, Schiller, and Müller, transforming their words into unforgettable musical experiences.
 Songs like "Gretchen am Spinnrade," "Erlkönig," and "Winterreise" are testaments to his unparalleled skill in blending music and poetry.

 Trends and Latest Developments

 Another trend is the increasing interest in Schubert's unfinished works.
+Musicologists and performers are now exploring these unfinished works, attempting to complete them or reimagine them in new ways.
 While the "Unfinished Symphony" is his most famous incomplete composition, he left behind numerous other fragments and sketches that offer valuable insights into his creative process.
-Musicologists and performers are now exploring these unfinished works, attempting to complete them or reimagine them in new ways.
 This has led to a renewed appreciation for Schubert's experimentalism and his willingness to push the boundaries of musical form.

 Tips and Expert Advice